AmyangXYZ/MiKaPo/README.md

 - [x] VMD import/export (to export a valid VMD file, you must record at least one motion)
 - [x] MMD editor: bone, material, mesh edit

+## Hint

+- Let your browser use dedicated GPU for better performance.

 ## Project Setup

 ```sh